Dashue/dashue.github.io/Snow/_posts/2014/2014-07-06-a-study-in-garbage-collection.md

 ## Implementations

 ### Generational Collectors
 A generationl collector divides objects into generations 2-3 normally.
 Objects are segregated by age.
-This works because hypotehtis.
+This works because of *"The Generational Hyphotesis"*.

-	"The Generational Hyphotesis":
-	The majority of objects in a program, live for a very very short time, or for the whole application.
+> The majority of objects in a program, live for a very very short time, or for the whole application.

 - Starts by allocating objects into the young generation Gen 0
 - If an object survives certain amounts of gc, the object has a longer life time becomes promoted to old generation